 Today's demanding world requires a dynamic approach.
 The programme's strength is a broad understanding and synthesis of the basics of natural and technological sciences.
 Studying in English opens an international horizon and provides a strong basis for further studies.

-The three-year international bachelor's programme in Science and Technology offers innovative content, drawing from key areas taught in the Faculty of Science and Technology.
+The three-year international bachelor's programme in Science and Technology offers innovative content that draws on key areas taught in the Faculty of Science and Technology.
 It provides a broad overview of natural and exact sciences and technologies.

-In the first year, students study subjects that provide good basic knowledge and prepare them to work with modern technologies and materials.
+In the first year, students study subjects that provide a strong foundation and prepare them to work with modern technologies and materials.
 Later, it is possible to choose a suitable field of specialisation based on the knowledge acquired about different areas.
 Students can choose a combined specialisation in genetics and biotechnology, bioengineering and robotics, or chemistry and materials science.

 The iGEM competition is an international competition where university/high school teams provide potential solutions to world problems using synthetic biology.
-It was first organised in 2003 by the Massachusetts Institute of Technology (MIT) and has become the largest synthetic biology competition since then.
+It was first organised in 2003 by the Massachusetts Institute of Technology (MIT) and has since become the largest synthetic biology competition.

 Since 2017, the Science and Technology programme students have been able to join the Tartu TUIT iGEM team and work on an innovative research project.

 The iGEM season starts in January/February with idea brainstorming and finishes with the Giant Jamboree at the end of October/beginning of November.
-The team works on each side of the project, from developing the idea, planning and making experiments, human practices, and public engagement to searching for sponsors and making the team's website.
-Moreover, selected team members get a chance to present the project at the Grand Jamboree in Paris, France.
+The team works on both sides of the project, from developing the idea, planning, and conducting experiments, human practices, and public engagement, to searching for sponsors and building the team's website.
+Moreover, selected team members have the opportunity to present the project at the Grand Jamboree in Paris, France.

-While performing the project, students get invaluable experience and acquire practical, social, and teamwork skills, and their transition from students to young researchers accelerates.
+While working on the project, students gain invaluable experience and practical, social, and teamwork skills, and their transition from students to young researchers accelerates.

 Take a look at the previous projects (click on years to see the projects): 2023 (Grand prize, Best conservation project, Best measurement, Best education nomination, Best Wiki nomination, Best Presentation nomination, gold medal), 2022 (Best wiki nomination, Silver medal), 2021 (gold), 2020 (gold), 2019 (gold), 2018 (silver), 2017 (silver).

 The rhythm and environment of the university town are great for studying and living student life to the fullest.
-There is plenty of excitement; for example, students can join the Science Theatre (read more here) to find new acquaintances and discover and demonstrate fascinating phenomena of different fields of science.
-The student satellite ESTCube (read more here) welcomes new members, and the Robotics Club offers a chance to improve and apply knowledge about robotics.
+There is plenty of excitement; for example, students can join the Science Theatre to find new acquaintances and discover and demonstrate fascinating phenomena of different fields of science.
+The student satellite ESTCube welcomes new members, and the Robotics Club offers opportunities to improve and apply knowledge of robotics.

 Upon completing the programme, students will receive a Bachelor of Science (BSc) degree.

-The Institute of Bioengineering was established in 2023 and began operating on 1 January 2024.
-Currently, four research groups have joined the newly formed institute:
+The Institute of Bioengineering was established in 2023 and commenced operations on 1 January 2024.
+Currently, 5 research groups have joined the newly formed institute:

-Explore Tartu, the Institute of Bioengineering, and the student dormitories through the university's virtual tour here.
+Explore Tartu, the Institute of Bioengineering, and the student dormitories through the university's virtual tour.

-The general objective of the programme is to provide students with a broad-based academic education in natural sciences, which enables them to continue studies at the master's level in any field of natural science or work in professions that require basic knowledge and working skills.
-For example, graduates can work at monitoring centres, different technological enterprises, and laboratories as technologically competent lab personnel members.
+The general objective of the programme is to provide students with a broad-based academic education in natural sciences, enabling them to continue studies at the master's level in any field of natural science or to work in professions that require basic knowledge and skills.
+For example, graduates can work at monitoring centres, various technological enterprises, and laboratories as technologically competent lab personnel.

 There are also opportunities to continue at the master's level at the University of Tartu.
 We are offering the following international master's programmes in science and technology: